ellawson/SPSS-OSF-Psychology-Subject-Pool/README.md

 Welcome to my SPSS Portfolio.
-Click on Releases in Right Hand Side.
+Click on Releases on the Right Hand Side.